-We built a bat house, but then found out bats don't tend to use them in the Sonoran Desert, probably because of the heat.
-(Birds don't use bird houses here, either).
+We built a bat house a few years ago, but later found out bats don't use them in the Sonoran Desert, probably because of the heat (birds don't use bird houses here, either).
 Check around for information about bats that live near you and find out whether they will use a bat house if you provide one.
 If so, there are instructions online how to build them.

 And there are always a lot of good books about bats, including;